Emergency Spill Response in Minnesota: Comprehensive Services for Rapid Cleanup

 6. What happens during the cleanup process?

-• Containment – Preventing further spread.
+• Containment – Preventing further spread using engineered controls and field response techniques.

 7. How can businesses prevent spills?

-Preventative measures include:
+Preventative spill management strategies include:

-• Regular equipment maintenance
+• regular equipment inspection and maintenance

-• Employee spill response training
+• employee training for spill response procedures

-• Secondary containment systems
+• secondary containment systems

-• Routine environmental compliance audits
+• routine environmental compliance audits

 8. How can emergency spill response services be contacted?

-For immediate assistance, call a 24/7 emergency response line at 1-800-279-0456 or visit the Emergency Response Page.
+For immediate assistance, contact Bay West’s 24/7 emergency response line: 1-800-279-0456 or visit our Emergency Response Page.

 Why Choose Bay West’s Emergency Response Team?

-• Experienced and Professional – 50 years in the business back by our Industrial and Consulting services.
+• Experienced and Professional50 years in the business back by our Industrial and Consulting services.

 • Safety Conscious – We adhere to the highest safety standards.